Kidus-Bellete/Face-and-non-face-Classification/README.md

-# Face and Non-Face Recognition
+# Face and Non-Face Classification

 ## Table of Contents
 1. Introduction